Vaishnavism: Demography

 There is no data available on demographic history or trends for Vaishnavism or other traditions within Hinduism.

 Estimates vary on the relative number of adherents in Vaishnavism compared to other traditions of Hinduism.
 (Note: Website Adherents.com gives numbers as of year 1999.)
 Klaus Klostermaier and other scholars estimate Vaishnavism to be the largest Hindu denomination.
 (Note: According to Jones and Ryan, "The followers of Vaishnavism are many fewer than those of Shaivism, numbering perhaps 200 million.")
-The denominations of Hinduism, states Julius Lipner, are unlike those found in major religions of the world, because Hindu denominations are fuzzy, individuals revere gods and goddesses polycentrically, with many Vaishnava adherents recognizing Sri (Lakshmi), Shiva, Parvati and others reverentially on festivals and other occasions.
+The denominations of Hinduism, states Julius Lipner, are unlike those found in major religions of the world, because Hindu denominations are fuzzy, individuals revere gods and goddesses polycentrically, with many Vaishnava adherents recognising Sri (Lakshmi), Shiva, Parvati and others reverentially on festivals and other occasions.
 Similarly, Shaiva, Shakta and Smarta Hindus revere Vishnu.

 Large Vaishnava communities exist throughout India, and particularly in Western Indian states, such as western Madhya Pradesh, Rajasthan, Maharashtra and Gujarat and Southwestern Uttar Pradesh.
 Other major regions of Vaishnava presence, particularly after the 15th century, are Odisha, Bengal and northeastern India (Assam, Manipur).
-Dvaita school Vaishnava have flourished in Karnataka where Madhavacharya established temples and monasteries, and in neighboring states, particularly the Pandharpur region.
+Dvaita school Vaishnava have flourished in Karnataka where Madhavacharya established temples and monasteries, and in neighbouring states, particularly the Pandharpur region.
 Substantial presence also exists in Tripura and Punjab.

-Krishna-centered Vaishnavism also has a presence outside of India, especially through its association with 1960s counter-culture, which included a number of celebrity followers, such as George Harrison, due to its promulgation worldwide by the founder-acharya of the International Society for Krishna Consciousness (ISKCON) A.C.
+Krishna-centred Vaishnavism also has a presence outside of India, especially through its association with 1960s counter-culture, which included a number of celebrity followers, such as George Harrison, due to its promulgation worldwide by the founder-acharya of the International Society for Krishna Consciousness (ISKCON) A.C.
 Bhaktivedanta Swami Prabhupada.